OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/disc/gainers.md

 ---
 title: gainers
-description: The page provides functionalities regarding Largest Gainers in cryptocurrency, powered by CoinGecko's API.
+description: "The page provides functionalities regarding Largest Gainers in cryptocurrency," powered by CoinGecko's API.
 It contains Python models and charts to display the coins which gain the most in a given period.
 Additionally, it provides details on how to sort and display data, and export data to different file formats.